-- Transfer assessors appointed by the department. - Transfer interview date arranged with assessors/supervisor. - Following interview, written feedback received by student and supervisor. - Official confirmation of assessors' recommendation received by student and supervisor from the MPLS Graduate Office.
+□ Transfer assessors appointed by the department.

+- □ Transfer interview date arranged with assessors/supervisor: this must be before the deadline. - □ Following interview, written feedback received by student and supervisor. - □ Official confirmation of assessors' recommendation received by student and supervisor from the MPLS Graduate Office.

-7.3.6 Transfer from PRS to MSc by Research
+7.3.6 Transfer from Probationer Research Student (PRS) to MSc by Research